magento/devdocs/guides/v2.0/cloud/trouble/trouble-crypt-key-variable.md

 ---

 ## Resolve issues with encryption key
-This topic discusses solutions to typical issues you might experience with Magento EE encryption key.
+This topic discusses solutions to typical issues you might experience with Magento EE encryption key in your environments.

 ### Ecryption key not in all environments {#cloud-trouble-nocrypt}
 All Cloud environments require the addition of your Magento EE encryption key to the `env.php` variables for Integration, Staging, and Production environments.
 If you didn't add the encryption key, the store will encounter authentication and authorization type errors for actions like completing a payment on a cart, processing a return, and adding shipping to orders.